vontive/ai-tech-interview/ReadMe.md

 ## Dataset Schema

-Your agent must extract the following fields and return them as a JSON object:
+Your agent must extract the following fields and return them as a JSON object (values here are just for example):

 ```json
 {